 D’Arenberg’s 2013 The Hermit Crab impressed me with a happy balance of weight and herbal savour in this 65% viognier/35% marsanne blend that tastes dry and energetic.
 Here’s my pairing: a salad of heirloom tomatoes dressed with no more than torn basil leaves, Maldon salt, cracked pepper and tangy olive oil.

 Crios Malbec 2013 presents a mouthful of expressive blueberry fruit to contrast with spicy, meaty grilled chorizo sausages, while Anderra Cabernet Sauvignon 2013 serves as a tasty reminder that Chile’s central valley churns out more than decent reds for a song.

 Rhys Pender MW

 Editors Note: You can find complete critic reviews by clicking on any of the highlighted wine names, bottle images or links.
-Paid subscribers to WineAlign see all critics reviews immediately.
-Non-paid members wait 30 days to see new reviews.
-Premium membership has its privileges; like first access to great wines!
+Premium subscribers to WineAlign see all critics reviews immediately.
+Non-paid members wait 30 days to see newly posted reviews.
+Membership has its privileges; like first access to great wines!

 Fall in the vineyards, photos courtesy of Treve Ring